ymcueva/java-on-aks/README.md

 ![](./media/piggy-metrics-fourth-page.jpg)

-## Troubleshooting micro service apps in Azure Spring Cloud
+## Troubleshooting micro service apps in Azure Kubernetes Service

 With out-of-the-box support for aggregating logs, metrics, and distributed app traces into Azure Monitor, you can easily visualize